enliven17/flowswap/README.md

 # FlowSwap

-A decentralized token swap application built on the Flow blockchain, featuring real-time price feeds and seamless token trading between FLOW and FUSD.
+A decentralized token swap application built on the Flow blockchain, featuring real-time price feeds and seamless token trading between FLOW and TestToken (a custom fungible token for demo purposes).

 ## Features

 - **Real-time Price Feeds**: Live price updates via WebSocket connection
-- **FUSD Vault Management**: Automatic setup of FUSD vaults for new users
+- **TestToken Vault Management**: Automatic setup of TestToken vaults for new users
 - **Flow Blockchain Integration**: Native support for Flow testnet
 - **Modern UI**: Beautiful, responsive interface with animations
 - **Error Handling**: Graceful handling of connection issues and missing vaults

+## Smart Contracts

+### `contracts/FlowSwap.cdc`
+**Purpose:**
+A decentralized swap contract that allows users to swap between FLOW and TestToken.
+It manages liquidity pools, swap fees, and emits events for swaps and liquidity changes.

+**Key Features:**
+- Users can swap FLOW <-> TestToken with slippage protection
+- Liquidity providers can add/remove liquidity
+- Admin can set swap fees and manage the contract
+- All balances and reserves are managed on-chain

+### `contracts/TestToken.cdc`
+**Purpose:**
+A simple fungible token contract (Cadence) for demo and testing.
+Implements the Flow FungibleToken standard.

+**Key Features:**
+- Mintable and burnable by the contract admin
+- Users can create their own vaults to hold TestToken
+- Standard deposit/withdraw interface

+## Cadence Transaction & Script Files

+- `transactions/swap_flow_to_test.cdc`: Swaps FLOW for TestToken using the FlowSwap contract.
+- `transactions/add_liquidity_deployer.cdc`: Adds liquidity to the FlowSwap contract (admin or deployer only).
+- `transactions/setup_user_testtoken_vault.cdc`: Sets up a TestToken vault for a user if not already present.
+- `scripts/check-flow-balance-final.cdc`: Checks a user's FLOW token balance.
+- `scripts/check-testtoken-balance-final.cdc`: Checks a user's TestToken balance.

+**All other Cadence files in `transactions/` and `scripts/` are deprecated and have been removed for clarity.**

 ## Quick Start